API Reference

 | conditionCode | Number | Weather condition ID code.
 Full reference list is available here. |

-| conditionDescription | String | Weather condition description.
-It is the description matching the conditionCode.
-For instance, a conditionCode of 800 would have a conditionDescription of clear sky. |
+| conditionDescription | String | Weather condition description that matches the conditionCode.
+For example, a conditionCode of 800 has a conditionDescription of clear sky. |

 Experiment